cptpcrd/pypsutil/docs/index.rst

         The path to the file.
 This will be empty if this cannot be retrieved, or if it is not meaningful for the file type in question.

+        Note that this is always empty on OpenBSD, and on NetBSD it is only set for directories.

    .. py:attribute:: fd